 Material from the State House News Service was used in this report.

 Martin finucane can be reached at firstname.lastname@example.org.
 Travis Andersen can be reached at email@example.com.
 Follow him on Twitter @TAGlobe.
-Dasia Moore can be reached at firstname.lastname@example.org.
+Dasia Moore is the Globe Magazine's staff writer.
+E-mail her at firstname.lastname@example.org.
 Follow her on Twitter @daijmoore.